Djelibeybi/oraclelinux-reposync/README.md

   ghcr.io/djelibeybi/ol-repo-sync register
 ```

 This will take a few minutes with no output to the terminal but should return to the command prompt when completed.

+> If you don't sync from ULN, remove `-v "$PWD/rhn:/etc/sysconfig/rhn" \` from the command.

 If you mount a local directory to `/etc/sysconfig/rhn` each time you start a container, you should only have to register with ULN once, as the registration details are stored inside this directory.